-Games are one of my favorite ways to spend time with family.
-There are a few reasons for this aside from the fact that board games are just loads of fun.
-Rules, a fun story, playing, a winner?
+Board games are one of my favorite ways to spend time with family.
+There are a few reasons for this aside from the fact that board games are just loads of fun!
+A fun story, playing, a winner?
 And a great way to bond and spend time with people you care about.
+Plus, you always learn something about a person when you spend this much time with them.
 What else could a gal want?
-Just an awesome Best Family Board Games List.
+More and more board games are released every day, and it’s soon becoming one of America’s favorite past times.
+So join the group!
+Check out our Family Board Games List.

 A new game for 2018, Reef is a great family game because it’s easy to learn, dynamic enough to be interesting, and has a fun theme in addition to tactile pieces and a spatial element.
 Players must build their reef using 4 different colored tokens, that may stack on top of each other.
 Using cards to select which tokens to take, and which shapes to form (both vertically and horizontally) for points, players have to maneuver and strategize in many ways to ultimately come out ahead.
 Immersive and good for a range of players, Reef plays 2-4 players.
 Check the price – Reef.